 Arid climates are characterized by scarce precipitation (less than 250 mm/year), but there are hot arid climates and cool arid climates.
 The first are typical of North Africa, the Arabian peninsula, certain parts of North America, Chile and Australia.
 An example of the second is the entire zone stretching from the Caspian Sea to the Gobi Desert in Mongolia.

-“Plant and Man”
+“Plants and Man”

 Source of sustenance and remedy to treat illness; means of alleviating fatigue and ‘simple’ material (to make objects, ornaments, musical instruments and writing implements), but also myth and religious symbol: these are plants in their daily relationship with man.
 The Biodiversity Garden tells their stories — and here are some of them: